Trust & security

 Per-tenant key namespacing

-All cache keys and async job payloads are tenant-namespaced.
-No cross-tenant shared entries.
-Tenant identity derives from a signed credential, never from a client-supplied body or header field that could be spoofed.
+Caches and job payloads are tenant-namespaced.
+Tenant identity derives from a signed credential, never from a spoofable client-supplied field.

 Security architecture in depth